DefaultSol/LOGO-LSP/README.md

   - `SemanticTokensProvider` — classifies tokens and encodes semantic tokens for LSP
   - `DefinitionProvider` — maps variable/procedure uses to their declarations
   - `DiagnosticAnalyzer` — converts parse/semantic issues into LSP diagnostics

-### Building blocks and decisions

-- **Transport:** stdio via LSP4J (`LSPLauncher.createServerLauncher`) for broad client compatibility
-- **Single‑pass document pipeline:** tokenize → parse → symbols → snapshot; keeps feature code stateless and predictable
-- **Scope rules for variables:** procedure‑local first, then global, aligned with common LOGO dialect expectations
-- Token types are intentionally compact and mapped to client themes; the set can be extended easily

 ### Resources used